mohammadbutt/42_fdf/README.md

 Brainstorming - Draw simple things using minilibx library.
 Path to miniLibx library ```sources/minilibx/man```.
 In man directory, ```man1/mlx_pixel_put.1```, that has mlx_pixel_put and mlx_string_put functions.

 - [x] 1.
 Create a function that draws a horizontal line and offset x.
-Optional, draw a vertical line and offset x.
+Optional, draw a vertical line and offset y.

 - [x] 2.
 Draw a perfect square.
 To draw a perfect square, both x and y have to be offset.